Brightspace/valence-ui-list/README.md

 }
 ```

-Lists can be rendered without separators by also calling the sub-mixin '#vui.list.no-separator':
+Lists can be rendered without separators by also calling the sub-mixin `#vui.list.no-separator`:

 ```css
 ul {